-- The physical area which is to be used during the upgrade works by the construction contractor will be minimised to the extent possible, whilst reflecting on the levels of noise and air emissions that are to be generated by the works, and the need to position construction fencing around the perimeter of the works to maintain community health and safety. - The need to minimise the period of time required for the upgrade works, when traders will be forced to use the relocation site, where it is possible that the presence of customers will be different (reduced) compared to current levels.
+- The physical area which is to be used during the upgrade works by the construction contractor will be minimised to the extent possible, whilst reflecting on the future generation of noise and air emissions that are to be generated, and the need to position construction fencing around the perimeter of the works to maintain community health and safety. - The need to minimise the period of time required for the upgrade works, when traders will be forced to use the relocation site where it is possible that the presence of customers will be difference (reduced) compared to current levels.